jonlpersson/ed-latimore/site/_posts/2021-08-27-how-to-be-likeable.md

 * Offering genuine compliments
 * Asking for advice and taking it (when appropriate)

 Behaving respectfully towards others makes you hard to dislike.
+If you can do nothing else, being a more respectful person is probably the single biggest lever you can pull in becoming likable.

+It also just makes you a better person.&nbsp;

 ## Recap of 5 basic tips to make you more likeable